Juror Qualification Questionnaire

 Our Court's Jury Plan establishes how we select grand and petit juries at random from a fair cross-section of the community in the district wherein the court convenes.

-Log on to eJuror to update your contact information.
-You may also cross out your name and/or address on the form and write all the correct information to the right.
+If your name and/or address is not correct, log onto eJuror, update your contact information and complete the questionnaire.
+Please complete the questionnaire even if you have moved to another county or out-of-state.
+If completing a paper questionnaire, please cross out your name and/or address on the form and write all the correct information to the right.
 Please complete the form even if you moved to another county or out-of-state.

 The right of citizens to a jury trial is guaranteed by the federal constitution and service as a juror, when called, is a fundamental duty of citizenship.
 Accordingly, the Court is required to carefully scrutinize any request to be excused from jury service.